lexbailey/nearmypostcode/README.md

 Throws `Error(E_FORMAT)` or `Error(E_NOTFOUND)`

 Args:
- - `postcode`: a UK postcode as a string
+ - `postcode`: a UK postcode (or outward code only) as a string

-This function takes a postcode (that may or may not be in canonical format) and searches for it in the postcode data file provided when this NearMyPostcode object was created.
+This function takes a postcode or just the outward code part of a postcode (that may or may not be in canonical format) and searches for it in the postcode data file provided when this NearMyPostcode object was created.
 It returns the canonical form of the postcode, and the latitude and longitude, or throws an error.

 ### Function: nmp.sort_by_distance()